hivemq/hivemq4-docker-images/hivemq4/base-image/README.md

 ## Disabling privilege step-down

-By default, this image will check for root privileges at startup and if present switch to a less privileged user before running the HiveMQ broker.
+By default, this image will check for root privileges at startup and, if present, switch to a less privileged user before running the HiveMQ broker.

-This will enhance the safety of the container.
+This will enhance the security of the container.

 If you wish to skip this step, set the environment variable `HIVEMQ_NO_ROOT_STEP_DOWN` to `false` to disable this step.